Pragmatic-Works/Pragmatic-Works-K12-Platform/README.md

 * varSecondaryTextColor - #FFFFFF
 * varReadingRequireParentSig - true or false (do you require a parent sign off on the Reading Log application?

+Go back home in the App Configuration and go to the Emotion Configuration.
+Add the following emotions and customize it to your liking.
+(The second value is the icon)
+* I'm Great - 03-Grinning Face with Smiling Eyes
+* Meh - 23- Unamused Face
+* I'm OK - 06-Slightly Smiling Face
+* I'm Struggling - 12-Slightly Frowning Face
+* I Need Help - 28-Pleading Face

 Open each app that you want to put into teams and click Publish to Teams.
 Select the Channel you want to publish and click Save.